yihui/yihui.org/content/en/2018-09-21-career-crisis-follow-up.md

 ---
 title: A Follow-Up Post on My Early Career Crisis Post (Finally)
-subtitle: Those clever and brave are often trapped by what they enjoy
+subtitle: Those clever and brave are often trapped by what fascinates them
 date: '2018-09-21'
 slug: career-crisis-follow-up
 ---